RBeneroff/R-Blends/color picker planning.md

 - Settings - update password and email address

 Reaches:
-- have the explore page be the color schemes that other user's put together
+- - being able to delete from all_color_schemes when deleting from users color scheme
 - be able to change the colors of the website when choosing colors
 - in Settings:
   - be able to create your own customized color scheme for the website
   - upload your own photo
   - track your history
 - add an invite friends button to the user's dropdown menu
+- create a function to randomize the 10 color schemes that show on the explore page

 How to use Spectrum:
 - var value = $("#font_color").val();